MarcObeid06/Stylized-facts-of-the-IV-surface-of-BTC-Options/README.md

 ### Butterfly term structure

 Butterflies behave differently from risk reversals.
-They remain positive and are much less sensitive to spot regimes.
+They remain positive, are less sensitive to spot regimes, and mainly describe short-end smile curvature.

-The average `BF10` term structure is well described by a simple power-law decay:
+The average (BF_{10}) term structure is well described by a simple power-law decay:

-$$
+[
 BF_{10}(T) = A T^{-\beta}.
-$$
+]

 Thus, BTC smile asymmetry is complex and regime-dependent, while BTC smile curvature has a simpler average maturity structure.